pryechwad/dobby-ads-assignment/README.md

 ## Overview

-Dobby Ads is a file management web application built for creative teams to organize and manage ad assets.
+Dobby Ads is a full stack assignment project — a file management web application built for creative teams to organize and manage ad assets.
 It supports nested folder hierarchies, drag-and-drop image uploads, breadcrumb navigation, and JWT-based authentication with full per-user data isolation.

 ---